-You want to self-publish your book, but budgeting for the process is more challenging that it looks.
-The numbers you’re hearing from experts regarding the costs of self-publishing are all over the board.
+You want to self-publish your book, but budgeting for the process is more challenging than it looks.
+The numbers you hear from experts regarding the costs of self-publishing are all over the board.

-Are authors really managing to release quality books without paying for professional editing, design, marketing and other services?
-Or are you going to have to dig into your savings and fork over thousands of dollars to make sure you release a great book?
+Do authors really manage to release quality books without paying for professional editing, design, marketing and other services?
+Or will you have to dig into your savings and fork over thousands of dollars to make sure you release a great book?
 How much does it cost to publish a book?

 To assuage these common concerns, we spoke with several top self-published authors about what they spent to release one of their books.
 They’ve shared real numbers, as well as why they chose to invest in certain services, to help you decide how best to allocate your investment during every stage of self-publishing.

 Ready to learn what it really costs to self-publish a book?
 Here is the Table of Contents:

-And there’s me, Dana Sitar.
-I share resources, tips and tools for writers at WritersBucketList.com, and I have self-published two collections of essays, a variety of infoproducts and the Amazon Bestselling ebook A Writer’s Bucket List.
+Dana Sitar: And there’s me.
+I share resources, tips and tools for writers through my website and newsletter, and I’ve self-published two collections of essays, a variety of info-products and the Amazon Bestselling ebook: A Writer’s Bucket List.”

 Editing — which includes developmental editing, content editing, copyediting and proofreading — can make the difference between a good book and great one.
 For a quality, impactful book, you need more than a proofread or spell-check of a first draft.